dsa-ntc/southern-nh-dsa.github.io/_pages/bylaws.md

 **Section 4.** Other committees not enumerated here may be formed by majority vote of the steering committee.
 Such committees shall be chaired by SNH DSA members in good standing appointed by the Steering Committee via majority vote.
 Committees formed in this way must conduct monthly meetings as detailed in Article 4 Section 3.
 The committee chair is responsible for outlining goals and projects for their committee, submitted to and approved by the Steering Committee.

 **Section 5.** In the event of malfeasance or nonfeasance of committee members, SNH DSA committee members may have their appointments revoked by a ⅔ majority vote of the steering committee.
 The steering committee must provide a written reasoning for any such committee member removal to the chapter when their decision is announced.
 Removed committee members may also be allowed to present their case to the chapter at the first general meeting following their removal, and may overturn the steering committee’s decision by a majority vote of general membership.

+**Section 6:** The steering committee being the ex-officio presiding officers over the respective committees (chairperson for communications committee, secretary for membership committee, and treasurer for fundraising committee) shall have the authority to delegate the position of committee chair for their respective committee to a member in good standing provided the following conditions are met: A) that the work of the committee can be reasonably expected to continue as normal, and B) that the ex-officio presiding officer is able to provide adequate oversight to the committee and step in when necessary.”

 ## Article VII.
 Rules